De-Alchmst/bast/doc.md

 Values are stored as an enum type.
 Variables are a struct, which holds it's name and a value.
-The name was supposed to be used for error messages, but as variable itself is rarely passed around, it only comes to play when variable is called as a function.
+The name was supposed to be used for error messages, but as variable itself is rarely passed around, it only comes to play when a variable is called as a function.

 Functions are implemented as MoonBit functions taking a list of arguments, with